-The 2018 Working Families Best Practice Awards are open for entries.
-Please complete the short registration form in order to receive full entry details.
+The 2018 Working Families Best Practice Awards are now closed for entries.

 Showcase and celebrate your achievements by entering your flexible/agile working, work life and parent/carer support initiatives for the Working Families’ Best Practice Awards.
 Tell us how your policies and practices are helping to build a flexible and employee-friendly working culture for all; how you are offering additional support to parents and carers; and how your initiatives are supporting career progression and increasing gender diversity and equality in your workforce.

 About the Award Categories

 This is about mothers at all stages of their children’s lives.
 We are interested in motherhood from maternity and beyond until children leave home as young adults; and indeed, until they have children of their own and mother becomes grandmother.